 The postures follow set sequences, which will give you what you need over time.

 You don’t need to worry about getting confused with the sequence of postures.
 We’ve all been there!
 Everyone in the room had to learn the same sequence to start with.
 And your teacher will always assist you.
 Practice what’s right for you.
 You may notice people practicing other postures that seem more ‘advanced’.
 Don’t worry about what other people are doing.
-‘Progress’ in this practice isn’t measured by how many postures a person can do, or how they look on the surface.
-We can’t really measure yoga.
-It’s more important how well it enhances your life.
+‘Progress’ in this practice isn’t measured by how many or what kind of advanced postures a person can do.